codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/git-checkout-custom.md

 {% endraw %}
 {% endhighlight %}

 Notice the `rm` command before the clone step.
-This makes sure that everytime the pipeline will run the `git clone` step will happen in an empty directory.
+This makes sure that every time the pipeline will run the `git clone` step will happen in an empty directory.
 Otherwise the `git clone` command will fail (git will refuse to clone on an existing directory).

 You can enter your own git username/password or [reuse the credentials]({{site.baseurl}}/docs/codefresh-yaml/steps/git-clone/#reuse-a-git-token-from-codefresh-integrations) from the Codefresh integration.